langcog/alignment/README.md

     powerProb = (# of utterances where A and B both say marker)/(Number of utterances where A says the marker) baseProb = (# of utterances where B says the marker)/(# of utterances that B says to A) prob = powerProb - baseProb

+7/13/2015

+Figured out that the formula we were working off of was incorrect.

+Our new formula is:

+powerProb = log((# of utterances where A and B both say marker)/(Number of utterances where A says the marker)) baseProb = log((# of utterances where B says the marker and A doesn't)/(# of utterances that A doesn't say the marker)) prob = powerProb - baseProb